thak123/bert-twitter-sentiment/README.md

 The project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement no. 812997.

 ### This work was done as a part of internship at [TILDE](www.tilde.com).

+### License
+This work is MIT licensed.
+See the LICENSE file for full details.